 Meaning and contribution

-The meaning and contribution are high for a career as an I/O psychologist; you will be working closely with businesses to help them solve the problems that make them less productive or efficient.
+The meaning and contribution are high for a career as an I/O psychologist as you will be working closely with businesses to help them solve the problems that make them less productive and/or efficient.

 You will also implement ways to get lots of different people enthusiastic about their job again, improve their skills and their motivation.
 This means that you are single handily responsible for increasing their performance and productivity.